Papain Benefits, Uses, Side Effects, Supplements, Dosage, FAQs

 Papain - Dr. Axe

-You may know of papaya as the orange-colored tropical fruit that’s consumed for its flavor and impressive nutrient profile, but how often do you think about its star ingredient — papain?
+You may know of papaya as the orange-colored tropical fruit that’s consumed for its flavor and impressive nutrient profile, but how often do you think about its star compound papain?

 Papain is a special enzyme that’s found in raw papaya.
-It’s popular in folk medicine because of its ability to break down proteins, aid digestion and reduce inflammation.
+It’s popular in folk medicine due to its ability to break down proteins, aid digestion and reduce inflammation.

-Like bromelain, which is found in pineapple, papain is available in many forms, from capsules to topicals.
-The two enzymes are commonly combined in commercial products for their anti-inflammatory and pain-relieving effects.
+Like bromelain, which is found in pineapple, papain is available in many forms beyond simply eating papaya, including capsules and topicals.
+In fact, the two enzymes are commonly combined in commercial products for their anti-inflammatory and pain-relieving effects, and those aren’t the benefits of papain.

 Papain is a proteolytic enzyme that’s found in papaya.
 The papaya fruit, Carica papaya, actually contains several proteolytic enzymes, including papain, chymopapain A, chymopapain B and papaya peptidase A.